 Another common addiction is tobacco.
 Tobacco is primarily consumed through cigarettes or through chewing the substance.

-Tobacco is also used through vaping, e-cigarettes, cigars and tablets.
+It can also be consumed through vaping, e-cigarettes, cigars and tablets.

-Although legal and used for medicinal and recreational purposes, marijuana can be addictive.
+Although it is widely becoming legal in the United States for marijuana to be used for medicinal and recreational purposes, it can still be addictive.

-This plant can be smoked, eaten, taken through pills, lotion and many other methods of consumption.
+This plant can be smoked or eaten, and can also be taken through pills, lotions and many other methods of consumption.

 Opioids and sedatives

-This category includes things like oxycodone, heroin, codeine and medicines for anxiety, like tranquilizers.
+This category includes things like oxycodone, heroin, codeine and medicines for anxiety such as tranquilizers.